juanitogan/p8-programming-fonts/README.md

 # PICO-8 Programming Fonts

 Herein lies a collection of fonts I've modified for PICO-8 programming.
 Why?
 I can't say, really, other than it was a small curiosity I was tempted to solve.
-I can't say I use them... but for those who want them, here they are.

 ![Screenshot of Sublime Text, Notepad++, and PICO-8](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/screenshot-st3-npp-p8.png)
 <br>_Screenshot of Sublime Text, Notepad++, and PICO-8, all displaying the same p8 file._